DeborahAkp/Portfolio/SQL/Project 4/README.md

 - Most Common Termination Reasons
-  - The termination reasons listed in the dataset are Resignation, Retirement, and Layoff with the most common termination reason being retirement.
+  - The dataset includes termination reasons categorized as Resignation, Retirement, and Layoff.
+Among these reasons, retirement is found to be the most prevalent termination reason.
   ```sql
   SELECT
       termination_reason,